python-bugzilla/python-bugzilla/README.md

 and is used heavily at Red Hat and in Fedora, but it should still be generically useful.

+You can find some code examples in the [examples](examples) directory

 For questions about submitting bug reports or patches, see [CONTRIBUTING.md](CONTRIBUTING.md)

 Questions, comments, and discussions should go to our mailing: http://lists.fedorahosted.org/mailman/listinfo/python-bugzilla